The Trust has a long tradition of working with partners, both locally and further afield, sharing clinical knowledge and management expertise.

 We work with many different organisations and services in order to bring about change for the benefit of patients.

-Our Chief Executive is helping to lead the development of the Sustainability and Transformation Plan (STP) for south east London, alongside colleagues in local authorities, clinical commissioning groups and other partner organisations.
+Our Chief Executive led the development of Our Healthier South East London, the Sustainability and Transformation Partnership for our region, working closely with colleagues in local authorities, clinical commissioning groups and other partner organisations.

-Trust staff are also working at the heart of the STP as we seek to establish sustainable services for our local population through greater collaboration.
+Trust staff continue to play an active role in the programmes of the STP as we seek to establish sustainable services for our local population through greater collaboration.